VIOLA

 "I'll design the dress."

 "Great.
 Once you come up with the design—which I hope is by the end of today, I want you to send it to me and Mrs. Agosti.
-We will design if it flattering or not."
+We will decide if it flattering or not."

 What about me?

 No one cared about what I wanted.
 Even if they did, I didn't own a phone—I never had.
 My father believed that women were stupid and naïve.
-He always told us if he got us phones, we would be taken advantage of by creeps online because we didn't know better.

-And maybe he was right.
+And maybe Father was right.
 Maybe I would have fallen in love with a creep online living in his mother's basement.
 But, I knew the real reason I wasn't allowed a phone was so Antonio could control me.

 The designer looked at me with eyes full of pity but she didn't say anything.
 I didn't expect her to.
 She was getting paid loads of money to design the dress, not caring whether or not the bride was happy.